remult/remult/misc/public-api.md

   getItem(entityDbName: string): string | null
   setItem(entityDbName: string, json: string): any
 }
+export interface LifecycleEvent<entityType> {
+  /**
+   * Indicates whether the entity is new or existing.
+   */
+  isNew: boolean
+  /**
+   * A reference to the fields of the entity, providing access to its properties.
+   */
+  fields: FieldsRef<entityType>
+  /**
+   * The ID of the entity.
+   */
+  id: idType<entityType>
+  /**
+   * The original ID of the entity, useful for tracking changes.
+   */
+  originalId: idType<entityType>
+  /**
+   * The repository associated with the entity, providing access to repository methods.
+   */
+  repository: Repository<entityType>
+  /**
+   * Metadata describing the entity's structure and configuration.
+   */
+  metadata: EntityMetadata<entityType>
+  /**
+   * A function that can be used to prevent the default behavior associated with
+   * the lifecycle event.
+   */
+  preventDefault: VoidFunction
+  /**
+   * A reference to the repository relations associated with the entity, providing
+   * access to related entities and their data.
+   */
+  relations: RepositoryRelations<entityType>
+}
-export interface LiveQuery<entityType> {
+//[ ] idType from TBD is not exported export interface LiveQuery<entityType> {
   subscribe(next: (info: LiveQueryChangeInfo<entityType>) => void): Unsubscribe
   subscribe(